marcosmerida/Capstone-Project/README.md

 ### Usage

 - For anyone who wants to practice HTML5 and Bootstrap responsive design.
-- How to apply responsive desing using Bootstrap and good practices.
+- How to apply responsive design using Bootstrap and good practices.

 ## Authors